Sage-Bionetworks-IT/cfn-cr-synapse-tagger/README.md

 This custom resource assumes the existence of the following SSM parameters:

-* `/service-catalog/TeamToRoleArnMap` - to determine the synapse team ID tag
+* `/service-catalog/TeamToRoleArnMap` - used to determine and apply the Synapse team tag
-* `/service-catalog/MarketplaceProductCodeSC` - to determine the service catalog AWS Marketplace product code
+* `/service-catalog/MarketplaceProductCodeSC` - used to apply the service catalog AWS Marketplace product code tag

 The specification for these parameters are defined by the [synapse login app](https://github.com/Sage-Bionetworks/synapse-login-scipool#configurations).